terryaney/Documentation.Camelot/RBLe/RBLeValidation.BTRValidateInteger.md

 `value` | String | A string that contains a date and time to convert.
 `minimum` | Int32 | A integer representing the minimum value allowed if 'value' is a integer.
 `maximum` | Int32 | A integer representing the minimum value allowed if 'value' is a integer.
-`culture` | Object | An string that supplies culture-specific format information about 'value'.
+`culture` | String | A string that supplies culture-specific format information about 'value'.

 [Back to Validation](RBLeValidation.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)